GrammaTech/gtirb/README.md

 [Capstone](https://www.capstone-engine.org)/[Keystone](https://www.keystone-engine.org)
 disassembler/assembler.

 ### Auxiliary Data

-Additional arbitrary information, e.g. analysis results, may be added to GTIRB in the form of `AuxData` object.
+Additional arbitrary information, e.g. analysis results, may be added to GTIRB in the form of `AuxData` objects.
 These can store maps and vectors of basic GTIRB types in a portable way.
-This repository will describe the anticipated structure for very common auxiliary data.
+This repository will describe the anticipated structure for very common types of auxiliary data such as function boundary information.

 ### UUIDs

-Every element of GTIRB (namely: modules (`Module`), symbols (`Symbol`), globals, blocks (`Block`), and instructions (`InstructionRef`) has a unique associated ID.
+Every element of GTIRB (namely: modules (`Module`), symbols (`Symbol`), globals, blocks (`Block`), and instructions (`InstructionRef`) has a universally unique identifier (UUID).

 ## Building